Viswesh-Uppalapati/Kaggle-Data-Science-Survey-Optimization-Analysis-and-Statistical-Inference/README.md

 samples from the original data to generate samples that are closer to the average completion times of the true population.
 In doing so, we found unbiased estimators for the average survey completion times.
-Modeling the data by creating simple regressions for each feature, we determined the individual effect of different questions on duration time**.** The results of our model were somewhat random, as all the columns had low R squared values.
+Modeling the data by creating simple regressions for each feature, we determined the individual effect of different questions on duration time.
+The results of our model were somewhat random, as all the columns had low R squared values.
 However, this behavior was expected since the vast amount of questions made it difficult to determine patterns in the data without overfitting.
 Overall, we found that the most important features were primarily when